EtienneWallet/MultiversXWinterCodingChallenge2024/README.md

 This repository is a submission for the [MultiversX Winter Coding Challenge 2024](https://multiversx.notion.site/multiversx-winter-coding-challenge), with the intent of using as much as possible the [MxOps](https://github.com/Catenscia/MxOps) tool.

+Everyting will be explained as much as possible but if you get stuck at any point, don't hesitate to refer to the [MxOps documentation](https://mxops.readthedocs.io/en/latest/index.html) or reach me on my [X account](https://x.com/Etienne_Wallet)!

 ## Is this submission eligible for the challenge?

 Good question!
 My goal is to use as much as possible the MxOps tool to showcase how it can streamline the developper experience on MultiversX by making it really easy to interact with the MultiversX blockchain.